manwar/perlweeklychallenge-club/challenge-276/atschneid/README.md

 }
 ```

 We go through the list and count how many at each value mod 24.
 Then ... well then we do some tricky math.
-There are two values we need to take special care of, 0 and 12.
+There are two values we need to take special care of: 0 and 12.
 Let's hold off on explaining those for the moment and move on the second loop.

 ```c
   for (int i=1; i < 12; i++) {